kubestellar/kubestellar/docs/content/direct/core-chart.md

     done
     ```

-    After doing the above context switchery you may wish to use `kflex ctx` to switch back to the hosting cluster context.
+    After doing the above context switching you may wish to use `kflex ctx` to switch back to the hosting cluster context.

-    Afterwards the content of a Control Plane `$cpname` can be accessed by specifing its context:
+    Afterwards the content of a Control Plane `$cpname` can be accessed by specifying its context:

     ```shell
     kubectl --context "$cpname" ...